 Trawl fisheries in Australia are required to use specific bycatch reduction devices to minimise the capture of non-targeted species.

 Mesh nets are used by endorsed professional fishermen to harvest a variety of fish and crustacean species.
-Mesh nets look a lot like a tennis court net with diamond shaped meshes.
+Mesh nets look a lot like tennis court nets with diamond-shaped meshes.
 Floats on the top of the net and lead weights on the bottom of the net keep the net upright.

 New South Wales